The Bankrate promise

 - New credit (10 percent)

-In the last six months, you have taken steps that have most certainly impacted most, if not all, of these components.
+As you work to improve your score, good credit habits like making on-time payments in full and paying down balances will impact most, if not all, of these components.
 But you must also remember that what went on before has some bearing on your overall score.

 We’ve already discussed payment history, credit utilization and credit history.
 The last two sections (credit mix and new credit) only account for 10 percent each, so they’re not huge contributors to your score.
 But that doesn’t mean they don’t count at all.

-While the car payments aren’t a factor in utilization, they have a direct impact on the credit mix portion of your score.
+While car payments, for example, aren’t a factor in utilization, they have a direct impact on the credit mix portion of your score.
 Lenders like to see that borrowers can handle both revolving credit (credit cards, etc.) and installment debt (car notes, mortgages, etc.) on a monthly basis.
-Once your car notes were paid off, you lost those points.
+Once your car notes are paid off, you lose those points.
 You still have your good payment history on those notes and that history will stay on your credit reports for 10 years.
 But credit cards alone will not do much for you in the credit mix department.

-If you applied for credit that you did not receive, that will hurt you for long since you wouldn’t have the new available credit to balance out the impact of that inquiry.
+Getting denied for a credit card you apply for can have even more of an effect since you wouldn’t have the newly available credit to balance out the impact of the hard inquiry.
 This is why it is important to have a fairly good idea that you will be accepted before you apply for new credit.

-This is also an area where you should pay special attention when going over those credit reports.
+New credit is also an area where you should pay special attention when going over those credit reports.
 If someone has hijacked your information to open new accounts in your name, you will be able to see it on those reports.
-Then you will need to take the necessary steps to have those accounts removed, as well as protecting your identity.
+Then you will need to take the necessary steps to have those accounts removed and to protect your identity.
 See what steps you need to take if you suspect identity theft.

 Losing a significant number of points from your credit score can feel like you have dropped off a cliff.
 Thankfully, there are steps you can begin taking today to get your score back on track and benefit your overall financial health in the long run.